5GameMaker/gsearch/README.md

 1. Add Bing, Yandex and DuckDuckGo search engines
 2. Add support for wikipedia, gist.github.com and stackoverflow
 3. Add dynamic plugins and config
+4. Make actual docs
+5. At least make it functional